Credible Decentralized Exchange Design via Verifiable Sequencing Rules: Introduction

 In theory, a decentralized exchange allows traders to submit buy or sell orders to a smart contract without needing any intermediary.
 Uniswap implements a liquidity pool decentralized exchange as follows.
 Liquidity providers {\em lock} capital into a liquidity pool of two token types.
 Let $X_i$ be the amount of token $i \in \{1, 2\}$ locked on a liquidity pool.
 The product $X_1 \cdot X_2$ defines the {\em potential} corresponding to the current state of the exchange.
 A user can submit a trade on Uniswap against the liquidity pool and, for example, withdraw $q>0$ units of token $1$ as long as they deposit a quantity $p>0$ of token $2$ that preserves the potential:

-Many alternatives exist to the product potential function of Uniswap~\cite{egorov2019stableswap, martinelli2019non}, and Uniswap itself has been generalized in recent years to Uniswap v3 which allows for the amount of locked liquidity to vary by price.
+Many alternatives exist to the product potential function of Uniswap~\cite{egorov2019stableswap, martinelli2019non}, and Uniswap itself has been generalized in recent years to Uniswap v3, which allows for the amount of locked liquidity to vary by price.
 Still, a common feature of {\em liquidity pool exchanges} is the existence of a reserve $X \in \mathbb R^2$ (or, in general, $X \in \mathbb R^n$ for $n$ tokens) representing the locked capital (and the exchange state).
 Users submit orders to buy or sell a particular token, modifying the exchange state after execution.
 In the example~\eqref{eq:uniswap}, the exchange state changes from $(X_1, X_2)$ to $(X_1 - q, X_2 + p)$ when the user trades $p$ units of token $2$ for $q$ units of token $1$.

 In the blockchain setting, where computation and storage resources are highly scarce, liquidity pool exchanges provide benefits compared with traditional order books.
 First, the memory storage is constant while an order book's memory requirement grows with the number of pending transactions.
-In terms of computation resources, executing an order requires only a constant number of operations, while an order book requires matching buys with sells and updating underlying data structures.
+In terms of computation, executing an order requires only a constant number of operations, while an order book requires matching buys with sells and updating underlying data structures.
 Regarding latency, orders execute instantaneously when processed, while order books need each buy/sell order to wait to match with a corresponding sell/buy order.

 In an ideal setting, users would privately submit orders to the liquidity pool exchange; in this sense, there would be no intermediary.
 In practice, miners act as intermediaries between users and the exchange.
-Miners choose which pending orders to include in a block and, in the status quo, are also responsible for specifying the order with which transactions execute, which we refer to as the {\em execution ordering}.
+Miners choose which pending orders to include in a block and, in the status quo, are also responsible for specifying the order with which transactions execute, which we refer to as the {\em execution ordering}.\footnote{We refer to a miner as the agent that defines the content and ordering of transactions inside a block.
+This is the most common terminology for Proof-of-Work blockchains like Bitcoin.
+On the other hand, Proof-of-Stake blockchains like Ethereum refer to these agents as block proposers.
+The distinction between a Proof-of-Work miner and a Proof-of-Stake block proposer is irrelevant to our results since they play the same role.
+Moreover, decentralized exchanges can be implemented in either Proof-of-Work blockchains or Proof-of-Stake blockchains and are equally vulnerable to front-running by miners/proposers.
+Indeed, Uniswap was initially implemented over Ethereum Proof-of-Work while their most recent implementation operates over Ethereum Proof-of-Stake.}